biancag1237/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process :
    As of this state, I am currently in stages 2 and 3.
 I have discovered the main problems of what I should right about, which is how technology can help the beauty industry to be more inclusive and safe for everyone.
 However, I am leaning more towards stage 3, which is **brainstorming solutions for my problem**.
 Some things that can help me with this problem is being more specific when it comes to research, such as searching up "*how can technology help the beauty industry?*" or "*how can technology help the beauty industry with being more inclusive?*"

-[Next](entry02.md)
+## Some Skills I Developed :
+Some of the best skills I developed while researching on my topic and working on this blog were...

+### How to Google --
+I learned how to research topics and how to find reliable resources for my topics [Next](entry02.md)

 [Home](../README.md)